 What is the Sports Premium?

-The government is providing funding of £150 million per annum for the academic years 2013/14, 2014/15 and 2015/16 to provide new and substantial primary school sport funding, this funding will continue into 2016/17.
+The government has provided funding of £150 million per annum since 2013 to provide new and substantial primary school sport funding, this funding will increase in 2017/18.
 The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school head teachers to spend on improving the quality of sport and Physical Activity (PA) for all their children.
-Each school will receive £7,535 plus an extra £5 per pupil each year for the next two years – here at Arkholme that will mean around £7,800 a year.
+Each school will receive £16,000 plus an extra £10 per pupil each year for the next two years – here at Arkholme that will mean around £16,700 this year.
 The money can only be spent on sport and PA provision in schools.

 Purpose of the funding

 Schools will have to spend the sport funding on improving their provision of PA and sport, but they will have the freedom to choose how they do this.

 - Hiring specialist teachers or qualified sports coaches to work alongside primary teachers when teaching PE